MicrosoftDocs/winrt-api/windows.ui.xaml.documents/glyphs_fonturi.md

 ## -remarks

 ## -examples
 This example shows how to reference a font file that's included in the Assets folder of a project.
-To embed a font file in a project, set it's **Build Action** to **Content** in Microsoft Visual Studio.
+To embed a font file in a project, set its **Build Action** to **Content** in Microsoft Visual Studio.

 ```csharp
 glyph.FontUri = new Uri("ms-appx:///Assets/segoeui.ttf");